pivotal/docs-platform-automation/docs/configure-product.md

       - [configure-director]
       - [apply-director-changes]

-1. The tile you wish to have a config file for needs to be [uploaded and staged] in the Ops Manager environment
+1. The tile you wish to have a config file for needs to be [uploaded and staged][uploaded-and-staged] in the Ops Manager environment

 1. Configure the tile _manually_ within the Ops Manager UI (Instructions for PAS can be found